eosnetworkfoundation/grant-framework/applications/fundle.md

 - What need(s) does your project meet?

 #### For members:
-Current platforms lack real community involvement.
+Current community building and crowdfunding platforms lack real community involvement.
 Members cannot really be "part of" and there is little interaction.
-Furthermore both business and members cannot always have fair benefits (social and/or economical).
+Furthermore, both business and members cannot always have fair benefits (social and/or economical).

 Therefore, Fundle offers:
-- Exclusive membership with access to special perks, experiences, and more benefits of the community.
+- Exclusive membership with access to special perks, experiences, and more community benefits.
 Members are proud token holders of the community.
 - Involvement and interaction with the business.
-Members won't simply support the business financial.
+Members won't simply support the business financially but can be involved in the design process for example.
-- More members entering the community can lead to an increase in personal token value owned.
+- More members entering the community can lead to an increase in personal token value.
 - Creatives can work for the community in exchange for community tokens.
 For example, website or logo design, (social media) marketing, video or picture creation/editing, etc.
 - Democratic fundraising mechanism in which members have control over the collected money.
 (Mechanism will be included in the future)

 #### For businesses:
-Much more can be gained from a community (skills, opinions, etc.).
+From business perspective, much more can be gained from a community (skills, opinions, etc.).
 An involved and active community will result in happy, returning customers that increase brand awareness and trust.
-This will have a positive effect on the profit and success of the business.
+This will positively affect the profit and success of the business.

 Therefore, Fundle offers:
 - Stronger and intenser community building thanks to the community token model.
   - Incentivize members to engage and promote the business more than ever because members have economic & social incentives to help the business succeed.
   - Stimulates members to participate and think actively.
 - Access to the skills of a whole community to help grow and improve the business.
   - The system enables to unlock new forms of product creation and working, namely together with members.
 - Building of a digital economy.
 The market cap of the tokens gives a good representation of the value that the community is worth.
 Community will grow not only by its members but also in value.
 - Flexible funding with multiple funding rounds and direct access to part of the funds.
 (Mechanism will be included in the future)

 __________________________________________________________________________________________________________________________________________________________

 - Are there any other projects similar to yours in the EOSIO ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

-To the best of our knowledge not, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.
+To the best of our knowledge there are no similar projects in the EOSIO or related ecosystems, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.

 ## Team